plotly/plotly.py/packages/python/plotly/plotly/figure_factory/README.md

 In the Python Plotly Library:

 We have basic plot types that are created using the `plotly.graph_objs` module.
 These plot types include Scatter, Box and Bar types.
 For a complete list see the [graph_objs file](https://github.com/plotly/plotly.py/blob/master/plotly/graph_objs/graph_objs.py).
-They are the basis of the plots and charts instatiated by Plotly.
+They are the basis of the plots and charts instantiated by Plotly.

 To create a basic chart like this, first we create the `data` using the tools in `plotly.graph_objs` and then we plot it.
 For example: